CassiusPacheco/sweettrex/README.md

 ## E-mail Provider

 The project uses [Mailgun](https://www.mailgun.com) as the mail provider.
-After creating your Mailgun's account, add a `mailgun.json` file to `Config/Secrets/`:
+After creating your Mailgun account just add a `mailgun.json` file to the `Config/Secrets/` folder (you have to create the `Secrets` folder since it's in `.gitignore`):

 ```
 {